alisd23/ngrx-form-pure/README.md

 }
 ```

-Check out the [demo](https://ngrx-form-demo.alisd.io) to see an example of validators in action.
+Check out the [demo](https://ngrx-form-pure-demo.alisd.io) to see an example of validators in action.

 ##### Provided validators

-Currently there is only one validator provided with `ngrx-form` (but happy to accept PR's with more!) - the **required validator**.
+Currently there is only one validator provided with `ngrx-form-pure` (but happy to accept PR's with more!) - the **required validator**.

 See the [API](#provided-validators) for the current list of provided validators, and their signatures.